brianamarie/data-privacy/docs/assessment/personal-rubric.md

 | **Network security** | Default network connections | Password-protected home WiFi | Avoid public WiFi or use VPN | VPN on all connections with kill-switch | Traffic compartmentalization with combination of VPN + Tor as needed |  |  |
 | **DNS settings** | Default ISP DNS | Privacy-respecting DNS (1.1.1.1, 9.9.9.9) | Encrypted DNS (DoH, DoT) | Self-hosted or high-security DNS resolver | DNS over Tor or similar advanced configuration |  |  |

+**Simple win:** Pick one free service you use daily and research how it makes money from your data.
+Decide if that exchange still feels worth it to you.

+**Simple win:** Start using a different browser for your most sensitive online activities, like banking or health research.

 ---

 ## Account Security